PastIn Person

 Partner at Dentons US LLP

-Christopher King is a partner at Dentons US LLP in Chicago with over twenty years of experience in electronic discovery.
-He has handled e-discovery in numerous federal and state court cases, government audits, and internal investigations, managing document reviews and productions involving large volumes of data.
-He also advises clients on information governance, including litigation hold processes and records management.
+Christopher King is a partner at Dentons US LLP in Chicago, IL, with over twenty years of experience in electronic discovery.
+He has handled eDiscovery in federal and state courts, government audits, and internal investigations, managing document reviews and productions involving large volumes of data.
+His experience spans the entire EDRM from preservation through production.
+Chris also advises clients on information governance, including litigation hold processes, data store inventories, and records management programs.
+He is a member of The Sedona Working Group 1 and is listed in Chambers Global and Chambers USA for Litigation: E-Discovery.

 Dean Ellen Y. Suni